erlv/libPerformanceMatters/docs/cpu_notes.md

 Jump or call | 0 | 1 - 2

+## Why we need optimization based on the micro architecture?
+If the code need a lot of computation, we need to run a lot of instructions.
+Since the architecture have many function unit, like multiple load/store unit, multiple ALU, etc. If we take advantage of them all, we could improve the performance a lot.

+However, it is hard to always take advantage of them all without carefully modifing the code, since we write our code sequentially, and meanwhile there is a lot of dependencies here and there in our code.

-## How to Optimize the code
+## How to Optimize the code based on the micro architecture

-### Instruction Level Parallelism
+The answer is  try to increase Instruction Level Parallelism (ILP) and Data Level Parallelism (DLP)

+### Increasing ILP

 #### Out-of-Order VS Very Long Instruction Word
 Out-of-Order(OoO) relys on hardware support in CPU to improve ILP.
 While Very Long Instruction Word(VLIW) relies more on compiler dependence analysis to figure out the instructions which do not have dependece and could run simutaniously.

 OoO consumes more power while running, VLIW needs a powerful compiler which is hard to implement and maintain.
+Altough VLIW failed as general purpose processor, it is still very popular in the low-power embeded DSP applications.

 #### General Optimizations for ILP

+##### Loop Unrolling

+#####

-### Data-Level Parallelism
+### Increasing DLP

 CPU SIMD Instruction Extension
 - ARM Neon
  - 128bit SIMD register.